 If missing teeth aren’t replaced, it results in bone loss, shifting and excessive wear on the remaining teeth, problems with chewing and speaking, and changes in your appearance.
 While you can get a dental bridge or dentures, dental bridges involve altering the adjacent, healthy teeth and dentures can slip, cause discomfort and look unnatural.
 Additionally, bone loss will still occur with both options.
 There is another solution!
 Dental implants are the ideal way to replace missing teeth.
 Implants can last a lifetime, while also preserving the tooth-supporting bone, your appearance and your oral health.
-To find out if you’re a candidate for dental implants in Fryeburg, ME, call us at (207) 935-3133 to schedule a consultation with Dr. Mike Harper or Dr. Alyssa Hennessy.
+To find out if you’re a candidate for dental implants in Fryeburg, ME, call us at (207) 935-3133 to schedule a consultation with Dr. Mike Harper, Dr. Alyssa Hennessy or Dr. Nicole Nutter.

 What are Dental Implants?